richie-6022/localrepo/README.md

- this a repo created from vscode /local
+# This a repo created from vscode /local